Alan-Jowett/ctsTraffic/docs/MediaStreamRefactorPlan.md

 - Minimize API changes across the codebase: introduce small interfaces and adapters rather than changing existing call sites extensively.
 - Ensure lifetime and ownership of sockets and buffers remain consistent with current `ctsSocket` and `ctsTask` semantics to avoid races.

-Next recommended step
-- Draft a small interface header `ctsMediaStreamInterfaces.hpp` that exposes `IMediaStreamSender` and `IMediaStreamReceiver` (minimal methods), and provide adapter examples showing how `ctsMediaStreamServerConnectedSocket` and `ctsMediaStreamClient` would call into those interfaces.

-If you'd like, I can now create that interface header and small adapter examples.
-Say "Create interfaces" to proceed.